 They do this mainly by providing a detail calorie-controlled eating plan that over time if followed correctly, will help them lose weight.

 But it’s not just about losing weight.
 A nutritionist can help with the following problems where a change in lifestyle can have a positive effect:

 What Qualifications Does a Nutritionist Need?

-Full-fledged nutritionists generally have a bachelor’s degree in either a health- or nutrition-related field.
-Some may even have studied in another associated field such as food service management, or even dietetics.
+Full-fledged nutritionists generally have a bachelor’s degree in either health or nutrition related fields.
+Some may even have studied in another field, such as food service management or dietetics.

-Once they have completed their studies and done some time in an internship, they would need to be certified.
+Once they have completed their studies and worked in an internship, they must be certified.
 Most would either carry the Registered Dietitian Nutritionist (RDN) or the Registered Dietician (RD) certification.

 But a personal trainer wanting to add a nutrition certification doesn’t need to study for four years, right?